-- (a) The College must determine that, with all things considered, the renegotiated Contract is at least as favorable to the College as the original Contract; and - (b) The renegotiated Contract will not have a total term greater than allowed in the original Solicitation Document, Contract or approval of a Special Procurement after combining the initial and extended terms.
-For example, a one-year Contract, renewable each year for up to four additional years, may be renegotiated as a two to fiveyear Contract, but not beyond a total of five years.
-Also, if Contracts with a single Contractor are restated as a single contract, the term of the single Contract may not have a total term greater than any one of the prior Contracts. - (c) If a Contractor offers a lower price in exchange for a change in term or condition that was expressly rejected in the original solicitation, the amended Contract may be structured with this changed term as an optional, but not as a mandatory Contract term. - (d) If the Contract is the result of a Cooperative Procurement, the amended Contract must be within the Scope of the Original Contract and may not materially change the terms, conditions, and prices of the Original Contract.
+- a) The College must determine that, with all things considered, the renegotiated Contract is at least as favorable to the College as the original Contract; and - b) The renegotiated Contract will not have a total term greater than allowed in the original Solicitation Document, Contract or approval of a Special Procurement after combining the initial and extended terms.
+For example, a one-year Contract, renewable each year for up to four additional years, may be renegotiated as a two to five-year Contract, but not beyond a total of five years.
+Also, if Contracts with a single Contractor are restated as a single contract, the term of the single Contract may not have a total term greater than any one of the prior Contracts. - c) If a Contractor offers a lower price in exchange for a change in term or condition that was expressly rejected in the original solicitation, the amended Contract may be structured with this changed term as an optional, but not as a mandatory Contract term. - d) If the Contract is the result of a Cooperative Procurement, the amended Contract must be within the Scope of the Original Contract and may not materially change the terms, conditions, and prices of the Original Contract. - (8) If the procurement is grant-funded, "Minimum Threshold" means the amount as identified by the grant-funding agency, if the grant-funding agency's threshold requirements are more restrictive than the College's.
+The College will follow the provisions of the Public Contracting rules of the grant-funding agency and/or those of the College, or a combination thereof, as identified by the grantor.